Homotopy invariant presheaves with framed transfers: Abstract

 \section{Abstract}

-The category of framed correspondences $Fr_*(k)$, framed presheaves and framed sheaves were invented by Voevodsky in his unpublished notes~\cite{Voe2}.
+The category of framed correspondences $Fr_*(k)$, framed presheaves and framed shea\-ves were invented by Voevodsky in his unpublished notes~\cite{Voe2}.
 Based on the theory, framed motives are introduced and studied in~\cite{GP3}.
-The main aim of this paper is to prove the following result, which was first announced in~\cite{GP3}.

-For any $\bb A^1$-invariant quasi-stable radditive framed presheaf of abelian groups $\cc F$, the associated Nisnevich sheaf $\cc F_{\nis}$ is $\bb A^1$-invariant provided that the base field $k$ is infinite.
-Moreover, if the base field $k$ is perfect and infinite then every $\bb A^1$-invariant quasi-stable Nisnevich framed sheaf is strictly $\bb A^1$-invariant.
+The main aim of this paper is to prove that for any $\bb A^1$-invariant quasi-stable radditive framed presheaf of Abelian groups $\cc F$, the associated Nisnevich sheaf $\cc F_{\nis}$ is $\bb A^1$-invariant whenever the base field $k$ is infinite of characteristic different from 2.
+Moreover, if the base field $k$ is infinite perfect of characteristic different from 2, then every $\bb A^1$-invariant quasi-stable Nisnevich framed sheaf of Abelian groups is strictly $\bb A^1$-invariant and quasi-stable.
+Furthermore, the same statements are true in characteristic 2 if we also assume that the $\bb A^1$-invariant quasi-stable radditive framed presheaf of Abelian groups $\cc F$ is a presheaf of $\bb Z[1/2]$-modules.

-This result and the paper are inspired by Voevodsky's paper \cite{Voe1}.
+This result and the paper are inspired by Voevodsky's paper~\cite{Voe1}.

 \keywords{Motivic homotopy theory, framed presheaves}

 \subjclass[2010]{14F42, 14F05}

 \newdir{ >}{{}*!/-6pt/@{>}}